toptensoftware/moe-js/readme.md

 ## Background

-moe-js was born out of frustration with Mustache - in particular with the awkward helper methods model and the lack of support for even simple expressions within the template. moe-js provides a way to "power-up" an existing set of Mustache templates without having to rewrite them from scratch.
+Moe-js was born out of frustration with Handlebars - in particular with the awkward helper methods model and the lack of support for even simple expressions within the template.
+Moe-js provides a way to "power-up" an existing set of Mustache templates without having to rewrite them from scratch.

-With moe-js, you get a similar syntax but all the power of JavaScript within the template.
-Unlike Mustache which is language agnostic, moe-js is unshamedly tied to JavaScript.
+With Moe-js, you get a similar syntax but all the power of JavaScript within the template.
+Unlike Mustache which is language agnostic, Moe-js is unshamedly tied to JavaScript.

-moe-js doesn't claim to be compatible with Mustache but the syntax is very similar and existing templates can be converted fairly easily (certainly *alot* more easily than switching to a completely different view engine).
+Moe-js doesn't claim to be compatible with Mustache but the syntax is very similar and existing templates can be converted fairly easily (certainly more easily than switching to a completely different view engine).

 ## Basic Usage